cobbzilla/yuebing/README.md

 could find nothing decent.
 I looked at several open source projects, I'm not saying which because they all had multiple glaring flaws.

 So, I decided, how hard could it be?
 You wire up S3 to ffmpeg, put a decently modern frontend on it, and you're done, right?

-.... uh, OK, I'm about a month in at this point, but it's too much fun!
+... well, uh, the bulk of the work took a couple of months, but it was too much fun to stop!
 I hope you enjoy it too!

 ### <a style="text-decoration: none; color: inherit" href="https://open.spotify.com/track/0HEYFRBo4pBLLWjXsAZjod?si=riLTqMknTji7_X_4XzSkGQ&context=spotify%3Aalbum%3A20KGjm5xRROTqP0UY1EVRg">**Let's make self-hosting video sites super-easy!**</a>

 ## Features
-* Transform an S3 bucket with videos into a private video site for friends and family!
+* Transform an S3 (or B2) bucket of videos into a private video site for friends and family!
 * Connect one or more source buckets providing raw media files
 * Yuebing automatically transcodes source videos into the latest and most widely supported format for adaptive bitrate streaming (DASH/mp4)
-* ALL data is stored in the destination bucket, so you can destroy the container and bring it up later
+* ALL data is stored in the destination bucket; you can destroy the server whenever you want
-  * Useful for running initially on a CPU-optimized instance for the initial transformation, then run \
+  * Useful for running initially on a CPU-optimized instance for the initial transcoding, then run \
     on a much cheaper instance for 24/7/365 service.
   * Supports fully encrypted storage (app-side encryption, only you have the key)
   * Always read-only from source, never change source content